mhostetter/galois/docs/basic-usage/array-classes.rst

 Methods
 .......

-All of the methods that act on :obj:`~galois.FieldArray` instances are documented as instance methods in :obj:`~galois.FieldArray`.
+All methods that operate on :obj:`~galois.FieldArray` instances are documented as instance methods of :obj:`~galois.FieldArray`.
 For example, the multiplicative order of each finite field element is calculated using :func:`~galois.FieldArray.multiplicative_order`.

 .. ipython:: python